dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment1.md

 ### Inspecting the word embeddings

+It is common to say that neural networks are "black boxes" and that we cannot fully understand their internal mechanics, especially as they grow larger and structurally more complex.
+The research area of model interpretability aims to develop methods to understand how the models function.

+In this assignment, we will briefly investigate the [embeddings](https://en.wikipedia.org/wiki/Word_embedding) that your model learned while you trained it.
+Intuitively, a word embedding stores a crude representation of "word meaning".
+One way to

+Select some example words (e.g. `"sweden"`) and look at their nearest neighbors in the vector space of word embeddings.
+Does it seem that the nearest neighbors make sense?

 <details>
 <summary><b>Hint</b>: Example code for computing nearest neighbors.</summary>
 <div style="margin-left: 10px; border-radius: 4px; background: #ddfff0; border: 1px solid black; padding: 5px;">